-I don’t know the proper name for this hybrid genre – historical fiction plus fantasy and sci fi – although this mix has been used to good effect by some excellent writers including Stephen King and Neal Stephenson, to name just two.
+I don’t know the proper name for this hybrid genre – historical fiction plus fantasy and sci fi – but this mix has been used to good effect by some excellent writers including Stephen King and Neal Stephenson, to name just two.

 Whatever it’s called, Grave Mercy is based on 15th Century facts, with some paranormal and fairy tale tropes thrown into the mix.

 The story pivots around the real Duchess Anne of Brittany, her fictional half-brother Gavriel Duval, and the fictional novitiate of the fictional Convent of St. Mortain, Ismae Rienne.
 St. Mortain is God of Death, and the convent is dedicated to serving him.

 Ismae bears a scar on her back that identifies her as having been sired by Death himself.
 She is shunned by all in her village, and escapes to the convent to be among those who will accept her.
 At St. Mortain, she and the other novitiates are trained to be instruments of Death, which means, as the Abbess explains to Ismae, that she will learn “more ways to kill a man than you imagined possible.”
 The Abbess asks Ismae to swear to obey Mortain in anything he asks of her.
 The catch is, the nuns in the abbey decide what it is that Mortain is asking.

 “I am a handmaiden of Death.
 I walk in His dark shadow and do His bidding.
 Serving Him is my only purpose in this life…”